 The biggest complaints almost any business or nonprofit has about CRMs pertain to ease of use.
 They don’t do what they want and are too clunky to use.
 It’s rare to find a business owner who ‘loves’ their CRM.

-The developers of Jetpack CRM took these common experiences to heart to create an easy-to-use, customizable tool built specifically for WordPress.
-Jetpack CRM:
+The developers of Jetpack CRM took these common experiences to heart to create an easy-to-use, customizable, top WordPress CRM built specifically for the CMS.

 1. Is customizable and cost effective